AVpres/homebrew-formulae/README.md

 # Brew Formulae for AV Preservation

-The formulae have been tested succesfully on Linux (Linuxbrew), on Windows using the Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).
+The formulae have been tested succesfully on Linux (Linuxbrew), on the Windows Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).

 ## Table of Contents